Dwurian/DATA-310/project_2.md

   set_engine("ranger", num.threads = cores, importance = "impurity") %>%
   set_mode("classification")
 ```

+The last random forest model has an accuracy of 0.336 and an AUC of 0.627.

 Then we can produce a plot of the importance of each predictor:

 ![last_rf_fit](last_rf_fit.png)